MBTI alternative

 Use it when you want to compare function pairs, see stress-edge evidence, or understand whether a result is stable enough to build self-reflection around.

-What to do after your result
+What to do after the function map

 Start with the free assessment, then compare your strongest and weakest functions in the Learn section.
 If you want a deeper written interpretation, the Insight and Mastery reports are optional one-time CAD purchases.